 Source: Primary Data (processed), 2023

 Table 6 above shows that the average production cost is IDR 1,186,947, which is the cost that will be incurred every time the green mustard planting season occurs.
 Green mustard farmers in Bukit Biru Village sell their harvest to collectors at a price per kilogram of IDR 7,000, this price is the price agreed upon between the farmer and the collector or buyer.
+The above fixed and variable costs were inline with the findings of Chowhan et al. (2022).

 3.5.4.
 Revenue from mustard farming